"I believed as the older man, I was going to be the one that changed her."

 Twice divorced and with his MS symptoms worsening, Tom never anticipated falling in love again.

 "I was smitten.
 And all the good sense I had went out the window."

-But Shannon had a dangerous vice.
-A drug addiction Tom tells us.
-One that he says put her in a jail cell more often than not.
+But Shannon had a dangerous vice... a drug addiction, Tom told us.
+It was something that he says landed her in a jail cell time and again.

 "In the three-and-a-half years I knew her before we married, she spent 2 of those years in prison."

 Despite her rap sheet, they married in 2008.

 "I always had fun with Shannon... when we dated, when we lived together, and when we married."